Project

 Students will compete in teams, with a maximum of three students per team, with one student acting as team leader and point of contact.

-The registration deadline for the SpX-DAC is Monday, December 15, 2025.
+The registration for the SpX-DAC is currently closed.

 Eligibility Requirements